aerosengart/aerosengart.github.io/_posts/2025-02-18-score-test-one-sided.md

 Instead of trying to derive the score test statistic again (for the umpteenth time...), I'm going to try a different angle.
 This post will cover comments and results related to one-sided score-type tests.

+Note: Not all of the proofs are finished/included.
+I am hoping to find the time to return to thist post and complete them.

 <!-- ---
 ## All About Cones (and some linear algebra)

 A _cone_, $C$, in $\mathbb{R}^m$ is defined as the set $$C := \{ t\mathbf{x} \in C \rvert \mathbf{x} \in C \}$$ for any $t > 0$. $C$ is called a _pointed cone_ if $\mathbf{x} \in C$ and $-\mathbf{x} \in C$ implies $\mathbf{x} = \mathbf{0}$, the zero vector.

 The _cone generated_ by $S$ for non-empty subset, $S$, of some real vector space, $X$, is defined as $$\text{cone}(S) := \{ a \mathbf{x} \rvert a \geq 0, \mathbf{x} \in S \}$$.
 We'll denote the _closure_ of $S$ with $\text{cl}(S)$, which is the set of all points in $S$ together with all of the limit points of $S$.

 Let $$\bar{\mathbf{x}} \in \text{cl}(S)$$.
 A _tangent vector_ to $S$ at $\bar{\mathbf{x}}$ is any vector $\mathbf{h} \in X$ such that there exists a sequence $$(\mathbf{x}_n)_{n \in \mathbb{N}}$$ with $$\mathbf{x}_n \in S$$ and a sequence $$(a_n)_{n \in \mathbf{N}}$$ with $$a_n > 0$$ satisfying: